 We head to the Dead Sea, the lowest place on earth, then south to the Makhtesh HaKatan (the small crater) to the “Devils Gate”.
 Like the other craters in the Negev, the Small Makhtesh is an erosion crater, one of only 7 worldwide, five of which are located here in Israel.
 Next stop is Mamshit, the antique Nabatean town, a UNESCO World Heritage Site.
 Alternatively we can visit the nearby Negev Camel Ranch for a one-hour camel ride.
 From there we drive through the Large Makhtesh via Yeroham to Sde Boker, where Ben Gurion spent his last years and where he and his wife Paula chose to have their last resting place.
 We visit his house and continue our way to Mitzpe Ramon for a spectacular view of the Ramon crater below, the largest of the Makhteshim.
 After lunch we descend by car into the crater and drive to the Saharonim Khan, the ruins of an ancient Nabatean caravansary on the frankincense route from Petra to Gaza.

 Option 1: Friends of nature and hiking tours will enjoy the 3 hour hike (round trip) through the Nahal Nekarot gorge and Parsat Nekarot – but only in the autumn, winter, and spring when temperatures are moderate.

-Option 2: We put our all-wheel-drive SUV to use and explore some dirt tracks in the crater, then we visit the Minsara or “carpentry” to see some rare forms of sandstone prisms.
+Option 2: We explore some dirt tracks in the crater, then we visit the Minsara or “carpentry” to see some rare forms of sandstone prisms.